klaygomes/dotfiles/README.md

         Y8888D'  `Y88P'     YP    YP      Y888888P Y88888P Y88888P `8888Y'
 ```

 These are Mac only configuration files.
-If you, for some crazy reason, you want to use have it in
+If, for some crazy reason, you want to use have it in
 mind.

 ## How to use